 Description of the Pilot Program:

 In the first pilot stage, five or six centers for the elderly (serving 400-500 people), which do not at present distribute food, will be selected.
-The centers will be selected based on their proximity to sources of cooked food, and with the goal of creating a wide geographical distribution.
+The centers will be selected based on their proximity to sources of cooked food, and with the goal of achieving a wide geographical distribution.

 Activity at the daycare centers will be a new effort, in addition to current Leket Israel activities.

 Elderly who do not visit the centers will be identified by the centers’ staff, in collaboration with Leket Israel and local welfare authorities.
 A solution for them will be found either through the centers or through a supplementary support program (see section 5).
-We estimate that the program will provide feedback that will make it possible to reach hundreds of additional elderly in each of the five sites.
+We estimate that the program will generate awareness that will make it possible to reach hundreds of additional elderly in each of the five sites.

 Leket Israel will deliver surplus cooked food to be consumed at the centers five days a week.